RyanPLehan/Tutorial.EntityFrameworkUpdate/README.md

 ### 3 - Using a separate DB Context for Updates
-This is a specialized scenario where one can use the following benefits
+This is a specialized scenario where one can have the following benefits
 -  Entity does not need to be tracked.
 -  Clearly define which fields can be updated.
 -  Allow EF to fully generate the SQL Statement.